Massage Licensing Program

 Key subject areas covered in this program include Anatomy and Physiology, Pathology, Kinesiology, Swedish Massage, Myofascial Release, Deep Tissue, various treatment techniques, Business and Clinical Practices, Ethics, and more.

 COVID vaccination is required for all WSA staff and students - medical and religious exemptions may be accepted.

-The Student Massage Clinic portion of the Professional Massage Licensing Program begins in the last part of the program.
-In the Student Massage Clinic, student practitioners are required to perform 36 massages on the public in a supervised setting.
-This real-world work experience is vital to refining the student massage therapists’ skill set.
-The Student Massage Clinic is integrated within the regular class schedule towards the end of the program, when the student is equipped and ready to begin clinic training.
+The Student Clinic & Application (60 Hours) begins in the final phase of the program, integrated within the regular class schedule.
+Student practitioners are required to perform 36 massages on the public in a supervised setting.
+This real-world work experience is vital to refining the massage therapists’ skill set.

-- Massage Theory & Practice: This subject is the heart of the program.
-The art and science of massage therapy, in all its many facets, is thoroughly covered including: history, draping, indications and contraindications, physiological effects of the six strokes of Swedish massage, advanced treatment skills including myofascial release, deep tissue, MET, trigger point work, and much more.
+- Massage Theory & Practice: At the core of the program, this subject delves into the art and science of massage therapy comprehensively.
+It covers various facets, including the history of massage, draping techniques, indications and contraindications, and the physiological effects of the six strokes of Swedish massage.
+Additionally, advanced treatment skills such as myofascial release, deep tissue, MET, trigger point work, and more are thoroughly explored.

 - Clinical & Business Practices: This aspect of Massage Theory & Practice addresses business management, taxes, billing insurance, record keeping, sanitation, proper hygiene, medical terminology, and laws pertaining to massage and massage businesses.